 - Decide the percentage to invest in each stock – for instance, you can diversify by injecting 5-10% of your portfolio in each of the 25 stocks selected.

-As you seek companies likely to yield the highest dividend payouts, keep in mind that too high yields are unsafe.
+When looking for firms with the highest dividend payouts, keep in mind that high yields are risky.

-Dividend yields within the 4% mark are safe, but factors, such as your risk tolerance, can allow you to be flexible.
-The following diagram demonstrates the top 10 high-dividend stocks to invest in as of June 2020:
+Dividend yields within the 4% mark are safe, but factors such as your risk tolerance can allow you to be flexible.

 Dividend investing is a good long-term goal because it enables you to generate recurring income and is a source of capital appreciation by accumulating the principal amount invested.